 The grade of PS (Pass) is assigned to a course selected on the Pass grading option when students earn a C grade or higher.
-Students who elect the Pass grading option and earn a grade of D+ or below will have that grade recorded on the permanent record and used in calculation of the GPA.
+Students who elect the Pass grading option and earn a grade of D+ or below will have that grade recorded on their permanent record and used in calculation of the GPA.
 Students may use the Pass grading option for Core courses that require a C or higher unless the course is also required for their major/minor.
 A maximum of 13 units of PS grades may be taken toward the degree.

 The grade of PE is assigned to those courses passed under the Credit for Prior Experience/Learning option.
-PE grades are recorded on a student's permanent record, but are not calculated in a student's GPA.
+PE grades are recorded on a student's permanent record, but are not calculated in a students' GPAs.

-The grade of W is administrative, non-punitive, and is not calculated in a student's GPA.
+The grade of W is administrative, non-punitive and is not calculated in students' GPAs.
 A grade of W is given to students who officially withdraw from a course by the published withdrawal deadline each term.
 It is also given to students who obtain authorization from the Academic Standards Committee to withdraw from a course or courses after the deadline.
 Such withdrawals must be based on documented medical difficulties or verifiable circumstances beyond the student's control.
 See the withdrawal policy for more information.

-The grade of I is given to students by their instructors when verifiable circumstances prevent students from completing a course within the term.
-The I grade should be given only in cases where students have completed most of the course work and have a reasonable expectation of successfully completing the remaining work required.
-It should not be given at a point earlier in the term when a withdrawal is appropriate.
+The grade of I is given to students by their instructors when documented circumstances prevent students from completing a course within the term.
+The I grade should be given only in cases where a student has completed most of the course work and have a reasonable expectation of successfully completing the remaining work required.
 For more information on the Incomplete grade, see the section immediately following.